Long Island Forecast

 Coastal Hazard Statement

 ...
-High rip current risk remains in effect...
+High rip current risk in effect through this evening...

 Rip currents are powerful channels of water flowing quickly away